- Company stock plans & stock options have many customizable details

 An alternative to granting full shares of the company stock is giving employees the option to purchase shares.
 These plans are generally made available to all employees with a minimal service requirement.
 Employees are allowed to purchase a set number of shares at a preset price (grant price) until some expiration date.
 They pay income and payroll tax on the spread between this grant price and the market value upon exercise, even if they continue to hold the stock.
 These employees will want to understand this tax liability as it may create “phantom income”; they have tax liability upon exercise but if they hold the stock there is no corresponding cash to pay the tax.
 Options can also be subject to vesting or clawback, so keep an eye on these provisions and read the fine print if evaluating other job opportunities.

 Incentive Stock Options: Executive Compensation

 Non-qualified stock options (NSOs) get their name because they don’t qualify for the preferred tax treatment that Incentive Stock Options (ISOs) enjoy.
 ISOs require a holding period of two years between grant and exercise, and then an additional year of holding the stock before sale to get preferable tax treatment at capital gains rates.
 This means that if an employee prematurely sells, they lose this treatment and pay ordinary income tax, effectively turning their ISO into an NSO.
 Due to the additional holding period, this setup is usually used for executives and highly-compensated employees of public companies or companies about to become public.
-The extra holding period, with its favorable tax treatment, presents a trade-off with more holding risk on the employee.
+With its favorable tax treatment, the extra holding period presents a trade-off with more holding risk for the employee.

-No matter the type of stock benefit presented to you, the best course is to spend ample time to gain a complete understanding of your risks and opportunities on the front end.
+No matter the type of stock benefit presented to you, the best course is to spend ample time understanding your risks and opportunities on the front end.
 Then a watchful eye on the stock performance and a periodic review of your tax position can help lead you to make the best decision at each step.
 We are happy to help our clients understand and plan around these benefits by request.